nathanhollows/ScanScout/docs/developer/contributing.md

 If you're a developer, you can contribute to the project by submitting a pull request.

+A good starting point would be any of the [new content blocks](/docs/developer/roadmap#new-content-blocks) listed in the roadmap/wishlist.

 ### Contributing Documentation

 If you're a writer or editor, you can help improve the documentation for Rapua.
 Here are some ways to contribute: